 Enter, the hanging kitchen towel.
 It’s a real thing and it’s fantastic.
 However, most people sew theirs together.
 If you’ve followed this blog for any length of time, you know that I’m not wild about sewing.
 Obviously, this is going to be a no-sew project, except the button.
 I have no idea how to attach a button effectively without sewing it.

 I know what you’re thinking, yeah right.
 You can’t make a project like this without sewing.
 Well, my friend, I have a life-changing product called Stitch Witchery.
 If you’re unfamiliar, this very thin piece of fabric tape that bonds fabric together when activated by heat.
-It’s glorious for people like me.
+It’s glorious for people in the no-sew fan club.

-By the way, I found my towel and pot holder at Dollar Tree but there are some really cute sets on Amazon if you don’t want to go that route.
+By the way, I found my towel and pot holder at Dollar Tree but there are some adorable sets on Amazon if you don’t want to go that route.

-Want to make your own hanging dish towel?
+Want to make your own hanging kitchen towel?
 Let’s get started.

 Hanging kitchen towel supplies